DragonDuck/MNIST-Random-Weights/README.md

 ## Conclusion
-The accuracy of a classifier trained on randomly initialized weights leads to comparable accuracies as a fully trained network when attempting.
-A simple non-linear classifier, as used in the semi-trained DCNN, shows accuracies notably better than random guessing (~10%) while a non-parametric, random forest classifier trained on the random-weight features will exhibit nearly equivalent accuracy as the fully trained DCNN.
+The accuracy of a neural network trained on randomly initialized weights leads to comparable accuracies as a fully trained network when attempting to classify MNIST handwritten digits.
+A simple non-linear classifier (Extreme Learning Machine), as used in the semi-trained DCNN, shows accuracies notably better than random guessing (~10%) while a non-parametric, random forest classifier trained on the random-weight features will exhibit nearly equivalent accuracy as the fully trained DCNN.
 The random-weight features form distinct clusters that correspond to the digits they represent.

 These results indicate that the MNIST dataset is too trivial to serve as a benchmark dataset.
 Any conclusions drawn from this dataset most likely reflect this triviality more than the power of the research matter, e.g. network architectures or novel network elements.